Jeune Nation: Dissolution and recreation attempts: 1958–1960

 Jeune Nation was dissolved on 15 May 1958 by an official decree of Jules Moch, then Minister of the Interior, two days after the putsch of Algiers and the beginning of the May 1958 crisis.
 The group was involved in the troubles of May 13 in Algeria, and had been suspected of a bomb attack that occurred on February 6 in a lavatory at the National Assembly.

 The association was regardless declared again under a new name to the Police Prefecture on 7 October 1958, and publicly relaunched as "Parti Nationaliste" by Pierre Sidos and Dominique Venner during a congress attended by around 600 people on 6–8 February 1959.
 The new organization was designed by Venner as a coordination structure for all French far-right movements via a Comité d’Entente (Entente Committee).
 It was dissolved only four days later on 12 February 1959 following violent protests against Prime Minister Michel Debré in Algeria.
+In May 1959, Venner and three Jeune Nation militants were arrested for assaulting a group of Black students from Martinique near the Gare du Nord, for which Venner was sentenced to three months in prison.
 Both Venner and Sidos were eventually arrested, respectively in April 1961 and July 1962, after the issue of an arrest warrant on 24 January 1960 for "recreating a disbanded league" and "compromising State security".
 They were convicted on 19 June 1963 to a suspended 3-year jail sentence and a 2,000 Fr fine.

 The bi-monthly magazine Jeune Nation, launched on 5 July 1958 to serve as an ideological organ for the rebirth of the group, was not affected by the new dissolution of February 1959.
 The periodical, which violently attacked Charles de Gaulle as far as publicly calling for his assassination, had turned into a monthly magazine in January after financial and readership difficulties.
 Articles were written by Jacques Ploncard d'Assac, Henry Coston, Pierre-Antoine Cousteau, and Tixier-Vignancour, among others.

 Joined by the young François d'Orcival, Pierre Poichet and Georges Schmeltz (known as "Pierre Marcenet") in September 1959, the last issue of the magazine Jeune Nation was seized four months later by the police on 28 January 1960.
 The three students then decided to found on 12 April 1960 the Federation of Nationalist Students (FEN).
 Initially favourable to the project, Sidos eventually opposed the euro-nationalist stance introduced by Venner and adopted by the FEN.
 He broke with the latter in 1964 to create Occident.